-v12-13.
+v12.
 Up to this point in his letter, Paul has established the universality of sin, the consequence of which is the impartial judgment of God.
-Paul now introduces the role of the law of Moses.
-Due to sin, all are judged, irrespective of whether they are under the law of Moses or not.
-Those believers who submit to the law on the assumption that obedience secures their standing before God, or somehow advances their standing, are condemned by the law, for to be right before God demands complete obedience to the law.
+Paul now introduces the role of the law of Moses into his argument.
+Due to sin, all are condemned, irrespective of whether they are under the law of Moses or not.

 Israel's special vocation was to promote the glory of God's name throughout the world by demonstrating what it meant to live as a community under God's law.
-Paul makes use of Isaiah 52:5 to illustrate that the behavior of some of the Jewish brethren in the church of Rome actually reviles God's name rather than brings praise to it.
+Paul makes use of Isaiah 52:5 to illustrate that the behavior of some of the law-bound brethren in the church of Rome actually reviles God's name rather than brings praise to it.

 Recently, I was taking a Bible class when a teenager asked me a question about an issue I knew very little about.
 She asked whether it wasn't hypocritical for the church to take a stand against the liquor trade, but then to change church law to allow a particular church to lease some property for a licensed restaurant.
 I said I was under the impression that church law prohibited the sale of alcohol on church property, and I thought that was that.
 In the end, she was right.
 We had changed the law for commercial reasons.
 Principles were set aside for financial gain.
 A young student had observed our hypocrisy and so God's name was blasphemed.